rvarttinen/spring-example-magic/README.md

 * 'text/turtle', the Terse RDF Triple Language (Turtle) format, more compact and readable than JSON-LD
 * 'application/rdf+xml' , RDF/XML to express (i.e. serialize) an RDF graph as an XML document.
 Not so compact and not that readable ...

+As the triple store used in this experiment/demo service is an in-memory store, all its data will be lost when the service is closed.
+There are some ideas creating a persistent store that retains the data between sessions.
+Also. ,there are some other ideas of creating a mechanism for populating the store with a specified number of entries when invoked.

 # History
 Everything has a history, even this little project.
 It started out as a simple demo with a slightly silly and whimsical touch (to get people's attention?).
 It lay dormant for some years until quite recently when it is now housed in this repository.
-However, in doing so it started move away from some silliness and hopefully it will mature over time as it gets new features and the deployment model solidifies (Kubernetes).
+However, in doing so it started slowly move away from some silliness and hopefully it will mature over time as it gets new features and the deployment model solidifies (Kubernetes).

 # Building and Running the service
 After checking out the code from this repository, building it should be straightforward.